 Simon Halfon has been designing artwork since the 1980s, starting out at Stiff Records and then assisting Neville Brody, before setting up London and LA design studios in the 90s.
 Long standing clients included the late George Michael, Oasis and Paul Weller.
 He creates international campaigns for global acts and continues his work with iconic artists, most recently collaborating for the 3rd time with Sir Peter Blake, for The Who's latest record and working once again with Noel Gallagher on the High Flying Birds ‘Best Of’ Back The Way We Came.

 In the mid noughties Simon had started to take an interest in the film industry, inspired by friendships forged during his time in LA.
 He produced his first feature film in 2008, the Kenneth Branagh directed ‘Sleuth’, which was to become the last screenplay by Harold Pinter and starred Michael Caine & Jude Law.
 But it wasn't until 2016 that Simon really embraced the film world, when the Gallagher brothers approached him to tell the story of Oasis.
 As lead producer, he brought together the team to create the award winning feature ‘Supersonic’, a documentary of huge commercial and critical success.

-Simon has executive produced the series and enlisted feature director Simon Aboud to direct.
+Simon has also executive produced the series for Fifth Season and enlisted feature director Simon Aboud to direct.
 He garnered cameos from Fallout Boy’s Pete Wentz, the Libertines’ Carl Barat, Elvis Costello and James Corden and it was shot entirely on location in LA & London.